ezakhar/help/en/basics/analyse-detailed-activity.md

 Percent of the planned activities’ completion is calculated based on the results of the planned and actual values of duration/distance and intensity indicators comparison.

-If duration/distance and intensity values are set in the planned activity, than calculation is performed according to the following formula
+If duration/distance and intensity values are set in the planned activity, then calculation is performed according to the following formula:
-:

 > % of completion = \(% of completion by duration/distance\) \* \(% of completion by intensity\)